DMPS/Bad-Eggs/README.md

 -The list of sanctioned targets is very lengthy and updated frequently.
 It is not cost effective for SMEs to keep track of these lists.

+<b> The Market:</b>
+"Billions of pounds of corrupt cash are flowing through the UK’s financial sector, according to an official report." - FT UK Businesses continue to export their products and services, currently valued at approximately £22.1 billion.

 <b>The Solution:</b>

 Bad Eggs is a quick and passive way for SMEs to be alerted of doing business with individuals or companies on the sanctions list.